oktadev/okta-blog/_source/_posts/2020-07-02-spring-boot-using-java-modules.md

 Each `requires` keyword signalize that this module will be depending on some other module.
 Spring, on version 5, is not modularized yet so its JAR files don't have the `module-info.java`.
-When you have a dependency on the `modulepath` (former classpath for non-modular applications) like this they will be available as `automatic modules`.
+When you have a dependency on the `modulepath` (formerly the classpath for non-modular applications) like this they will be available as `automatic modules`.

-An `automatic module` gets its name from the property `Automatic-Module-Name` inside `MANIFEST.MF` or from the `JAR` filename itself if that is absent.
+An `automatic module` derives its name using a two-step process:
+- if the JAR defines the `Automatic-Module-Name` header in its `MANIFEST.MF, then that property defines the module's name
+- otherwise, the JAR file name is used to determine the name The second approach is intrinsically unstable, so no modules with a dependency on such an automatic module should be published.

 On Spring 5 the team was nice enough to put the `Automatic-Module-Name` for all the libraries.
-So those are the names used on our persistence app dependencies: `spring.beans`, `spring.context`, `spring.data.commons`, `spring.data.mongodb`.
+So those are the names used on our persistence app dependencies declared on its `module-info.java`: `spring.beans`, `spring.context`, `spring.data.commons`, `spring.data.mongodb`.

-The `exports` keyword exports all classes in the package.
-When another module uses a `requires` clause referencing this one it will have access to those classes.
+The `exports` keyword exports all classes in that package.
+When another module uses a `requires` clause referencing that package it will have access to the package classes.

 In this example, the module is exporting all classes under `com.okta.developer.animals.bird` package.